department-of-veterans-affairs/va-digital-service-handbook/_pages/digital-standards.md

 ### Work in the open

-When you build and launch a service (or a feature) on the Veteran Tools Platform, the front-end code will be visible to anyone visiting the <a title="Go to Github repo" target="_blank" href="https://github.com/department-of-veterans-affairs/vets-website">Github repository</a>.
+When you build and launch a service (or a feature) on the Veteran-facing Services Platform, the front-end code will be visible to anyone visiting the <a title="Go to Github repo" target="_blank" href="https://github.com/department-of-veterans-affairs/vets-website">Github repository</a>.
 This helps other teams inside VA (or other government agencies) who may want to reuse the software you've built.

-When you first begin work on your service for the Veteran Tools Platform, you'll be given access to the "Product" repository on Github (visible to people within the VA organization).
+When you first begin work on your service for the Veteran-facing Services Platform, you'll be given access to the "Product" repository on Github (visible to people within the VA organization).
 We encourage you to publish as much of your product, research, and design work as possible in this repository.

 #### By working in the open on Github, you can
-* See what other Veteran Tools Platform teams are working on
+* See what other Veteran-facing Services Platform teams are working on
-* Ask other Veteran Tools Platform teams for comments or feedback on your designs or code
+* Ask other Veteran-facing Services Platform teams for comments or feedback on your designs or code
-* Accept code contributions from people on other Veteran Tools Platform teams
+* Accept code contributions from people on other Veteran-facing Services Platform teams
-* Reuse documents and design materials produced by other Veteran Tools Platform teams
+* Reuse documents and design materials produced by other Veteran-facing Services Platform teams

 #### How to meet this standard

 At a minimum,

-* Publish code to the Veteran Tools Platform Github repository
+* Publish code to the Veteran-facing Services Platform Github repository
 * Use Github Issues (or another agile project management tool) to track team tasks so they're visible to the whole team
 * Publish your team's product, research, and design materials in the Github "Product" repository